mandar-01/Restaurant-ordering-Backend/README.md

 # Run using docker

 To run the backend server using Docker, build an image using the given Dockerfile.
-To build an image, go to the root directory where the Docker file is stored, and run `docker build -t sweetgreen_backend .` Once the image is built, run the image with `docker run -p 5000:5000 sweetgreen_backend` .
+To build an image, go to the root directory where the Docker file is stored, and run `docker build -t backend .` Once the image is built, run the image with `docker run -p 5000:5000 backend` .
 Change the port number if your localhost 5000 is not free.